-- Optimization.
-2018 will see the implementation of a range of developments designed to optimize IOTA, with the goal of “reaching a production ready state by the end of 2018 and begin the international standardization process together with the industry”.
+- Optimisation.
+2018 will see the implementation of a range of developments designed to optimise IOTA, with the goal of “reaching a production ready state by the end of 2018 and begin the international standardisation process together with the industry”.
 IOTA will also host several virtual and physical hackathons throughout the year to encourage further development around the IOTA protocol.

 - New offices.
 IOTA has plans for seven new offices in locations around the world.

 - Integration with new exchanges.
 According to the blog post: “We are now happy to confirm that several large and small exchanges are done with the technical implementation of IOTA.
 From here on it is up to the respective parties as businesses to decide when and how they plan to unveil and launch IOTA on their platforms, but we expect most to do this in the very beginning of 2018.”

 IOTA’s price will also be influenced, potentially both positively and negatively, by the actions of its competitors.
 Before deciding whether or not you should buy IOTA, consider the challenges the project will face from competitors such as:

 - Ethereum (ETH).
 Blockchain platform Ethereum allows developers to build and deploy decentralised applications (dapps) and create smart contracts.
 Its native token, Ether (ETH), is the world’s second-largest cryptocurrency by market cap at the time of writing.
 While the development teams behind IOTA and Ethereum have clashed on multiple occasions, Ethereum has the key advantage over IOTA of being an established player with existing infrastructure in place.